BeCauseEco/components/growth-hacking-checklist.md

 This list is not meant to exhaustive – if you can tick off most of the items, you should be in the clear 🚀

 _Note: this is a starting-point.
-This process will be refined as-we-go._
+This process will be refined as we learn more._

 ## 1. Define and scope